tmoula/The-Deployables/README.md

 - ✅ AI integration
 - ✅ Use K8s ConfigMaps for non-secret environment variables
 - ✅ Add ingress to access user interface
+- - ✅ Update readme with PlantUML diagram of system components
 - ⬜ Secret for Harbor image container pulls
 - - ⬜ Figure out port-forward with Postgres on GKE to connect local code to DB (DS)
 - ⬜ Figure out port-forward with RabbitMQ on GKE to connect local code to DB (DS)